NakamotoInstitute/nakamotoinstitute.org/server/content/mempool/hyperbitcoinization.en.md

   - daniel-krawisz
 date: 2014-03-29
 added: 2014-03-29
-excerpt: This article is about the possibility of Bitcoin-induced currency demonetization, or <em>hyperbitcoinization</em>, which is what would happen to any hapless currency that stands in Bitcoin's path of total world domination.
+excerpt: This article is about the possibility of Bitcoin-induced currency demonetization, or hyperbitcoinization, which is what would happen to any hapless currency that stands in Bitcoin's path of total world domination.
 image: BitcoinFace.png
 image_alt: BitcoinFace
 ---